Safe Work Australia has several functions relating to workers’ compensation under the Safe Work Australia Act 2008, including to:

 The third National Return to Work Survey will be conducted in April 2016.

 All Australian workers’ compensation jurisdictions provide compensation cover for injuries and diseases arising out of or in the course of employment.
-Most jurisdictions have deemed disease frameworks which list diseases and associated work activities that mean that the disease is presumed to have arisen from the work activity unless the contrary is established.
+Most jurisdictions have enacted special provisions in their workers’ compensation legislation which deem specified occupational diseases as being caused by specified work related activities unless the contrary is established.

-The aim of the project is to undertake scientific research work to inform policy consideration of an Australian list of scheduled diseases and guidance material.
-This work is well underway and it is anticipated the policy consideration will occur in early 2015.
+Safe Work Australia commissioned a report to review the latest scientific research to inform policy consideration of an Australian list of scheduled diseases and guidance material.

 In 2013 Safe Work Australia made recommendations to the Ministerial Council on nationally consistent arrangements for the assessment of permanent impairment.